JanikRosien/BIManalyst_g_23/A4/README.md

 # Assignment 4: Teach

 ## Summary
-# Volume Calculation for Objects in an IFC-File
+## Volume Calculation for Objects in an IFC-File

 When looking for the volume of an object, we stumbled uppon the issue, that some objects don't have a volume attribute in the IFC-File.
 So we decided to calculate the volume with a simple code.
-In the first step, the code is getting the dimensions of the objects in the x, y and z direction, out of the model.
+In the first step, the code is getting the dimensions of the objects in the x, y and z direction.
 After that, the volume is calculated, this is done, by using the correct volume-fomula, depending on the shape of the object.

 ## Tutorial - get the volume of an object in an IFC-File: